Hackney Wick, Hackney/Tower Hamlets

 From the 1930s the municipal authorities set about improving conditions in Hackney Wick, opening public baths and a library and clearing slums to put up blocks of flats, notably in the 1960s.
 Several eyesores built during that period have already been torn down: St Mary’s Village has replaced the tower blocks of the Trowbridge estate with a mixed tenure development of houses and flats.

 Hackney Wick did not gain its station (originally intended to be called Wallis Road) until 1980, when the North London line was reopened to passenger services, although it had earlier been served by a station at Victoria Park.

 After a period of stagnation, several sites in Hackney Wick have recently been undergoing regeneration and the proximity of the Olympic Park has enhanced the locality’s appeal.

 Numerous artists and designers have set up studios here – and in neighbouring Fish Island – in old warehouses and disused industrial premises – and a canal-side centre for art, technology and sustainability called the White Building opened in 2012.
 It’s shown in the image at the top of this page.

 The Wick’s new-found cultural effervesence is showcased in exhibitions, open studios and curated events organised by the Hackney WickED community interest company.

 Many homes in Hackney Wick are rented from a social landlord or from the council, and significant pockets of poverty persist in the locality.
-However, according to the Hackney Gazette, at least part of the Wick is now beginning to undergo ‘rampant gentrification’ – which is often the stage that follows the arrival of a creative community.
+However, at least part of the Wick has been undergoing “rampant gentrification” – as the Hackney Gazette described it – which is often the stage that follows the arrival of a creative community.

 Postal district: E9 and E15